makeruniverse/docs/docs/workshops/workshops.md

 ##14th January: CNC milling
 Nicolai teaches you how to use the new machine while building a handy desktop organizer.
 (1:00 – 5:00 PM)

+##16th January: Vocal Recording
+Björn covers the basics of microphone techniques, how to achieve quality voice recordings, and how to enhance them using AI post-processing.
+(3:15 – 4:15 PM)

 ##21st January: Prototyping Tour
 Learn about the different tools in our Hardware & Media Studio for different use cases.
 This is not a workshop, but an inspirational tour.
 (2:00 – 3:00 PM)